Hummel Bird: Development

 Originally builders had to buy Windwagon plans as well as Hummel's modifications and try to incorporate the two.
 This proved very difficult.
 One of those builders was Bill Spring.
-An engineer by profession, Spring took a great many photos and consulted with Morry Hummel until he had the complete design.
-He then created CAD drawings and a builders manual which now comprise the plans package available from Hummel Aviation.
+An engineer by profession, Spring took many photos and consulted with Hummel until he had the complete design.
+He then created CAD drawings and a builder's manual which now comprise the plans package available from Hummel Aviation.

 Despite the misconception, the Hummel Bird is not an ultralight aircraft in the US.
 Its empty weight exceeds the specified 254 pounds, it carries more than 5 gallons of fuel, it stalls at a speed above 24 knots, and its top speed is well beyond the ultralight limit of 55 knots.
 In Canada it does meet the requirements for a Basic Ultralight Aeroplane.

 Variations

 Some notable variations of the aircraft include:

 Fuel: The standard location of the fuel tank is forward of the instrument panel.
 Some builders have moved it to the leading edges of the wings.
 By creating a sealed leading edge tank, the fuel is moved away from the pilot for better crash survivability with the added benefit of more than doubling the fuel capacity.

 Fuselage: The plans state that a builder can increase the width and/or height of the bulkheads in an effort to make the fuselage more hospitable for larger pilots.

 Engines: The standard engine for the design is the four-stroke, 1/2 VW engine, an engine literally made by cutting the block of a standard four-cylinder VW engine in half.
 After machining and welding, the remaining two-cylinder engine is light and powerful.
 Alternative engines include the more powerful but heavier four-cylinder VW engine, the two-stroke Rotax 447, and even the McCulloch 0-100-1 drone engine popular with the early gyrocopter builders.